ffund/network-modeling-and-analysis/common-mistakes-simulation/SIMULATION.md

 11. Drops (bytes)

-We are mainly interested in the mean value of the fifth column (queue size in packets) - we can use `awk` to compute this directly.
+We are mainly interested in the mean value of the fifth column (queue occupancy in packets) - we can use `awk` to compute this directly.
 Run

 ```
 cat qm.out | awk  '{ sum += $5 } END { if (NR > 0) print sum / NR }'